Nish-19/Contrastive_Learning_MM_FND/README.md

 Each Source File contains attributes such as ID, number of Sources, Source url, Source Text, Source Image url and Source Reliability.

-Each Target File contains attributs such as ID, Target url, Target Text, Target Image url and Label
+Each Target File contains attributes such as ID, Target url, Target Text, Target Image url and Label

 Note: